 Bergedorfer Zeitung Selects LaterPay: Interview with Ann Kathrin Ziegler

-LaterPay: Ms. Ziegler, Bergedorfer Zeitung is one of the well-established daily newspapers in the eastern part of Hamburg and beyond.
+LaterPay: Ms. Ziegler, Bergedorfer Zeitung is one of the most well-established daily newspapers in the eastern part of Hamburg and beyond.
 What is your paper’s significance for the city and the region?

 Ms. Ziegler: Bergedorfer Zeitung has been synonymous with first-rate local journalism for more than 150 years.
 We cover the stories and news in Bergedorf, Vierlande and Marschlande, Reinbek/Wentorf, Glinde, Geesthacht, Schwarzenbek and Lauenburg, as well as neighboring communities.